drcode/zek/README.md

 https://www.youtube.com/watch?v=4W_m176PIdU

 "ZEK" stands for "Zig Editor of Knowledge".
 It is written in ziglang for maximum performance.
 It is based on the Zettelkasten system, also called a PKMS, or a "roam-like" editor.
 It lets you create notes that are deeply linked, without hierarchies.
+It supports:
+- Backlinks
+- An "overview" generator for the database
+-

-It supports backlinks.
-Zek was created by Conrad Barski.
-(The author of "Land of Lisp" as well as other books)
+Zek was created by Conrad Barski (The author of "Land of Lisp" as well as other books.)
 Follow Conrad on twitter at: www.twitter.com/lisperati

 # Installing ZEK